Kazuyuki Kyoya

 Kazuyuki Kyoya (京谷 和幸, Kyōya Kazuyuki) is a former Japanese football player and wheelchair basketball player.
 He has competed in the 4 Summer Paralympics.

 Football career

 Kyoya was born in Muroran on August 13, 1971.
-After graduating from high school, Kyoya joined Japan Soccer League team Furukawa Electric (later JEF United Ichihara) in 1990.
-He played many matches from 1991.
-In 1992, Japan Soccer League was folded and founded new league J1 League.
-In October 1993, he debuted in J.League games against Gamba Osaka at J.League Cup.
+After graduating from high school, Kyoya joined the Japan Soccer League team Furukawa Electric (later JEF United Ichihara) in 1990.
+He played many matches in 1991.
+In 1992, the Japan Soccer League was dissolved and the new J1 League was founded.
+In October 1993, he debuted in the J.League games against Gamba Osaka at the J.League Cup.

 However, on November 28, 1993, Kyoya injured his spinal cord in a traffic accident.
-He retired from football career, as he could not walk.
+He retired from his football career, as he could not walk.

 Wheelchair basketball career

 In 1994, Kyoya started wheelchair basketball career.
-He has competed in the 4 Summer Paralympics; 2000, 2004, 2008 and 2012.
-After 2012 Paralympics, he retired wheelchair basketball players career.
+He has competed in the four Summer Paralympic Games: in 2000, 2004, 2008, and 2012.
+After the 2012 Paralympics, he retired from his career in wheelchair basketball.

 Club statistics

 Television movie

 A television movie inspired by Kyoya's story titled Kimi ni Sasageru Emblem (君に捧げるエンブレム) was broadcast on Fuji TV on January 3, 2017.
 Arashi's member Sho Sakurai portrayed Kyoya.